 Mayo Clinic recognizes new named professors

-Mayo Clinic’s Named Professorship Committee has announced seven new recipients of Mayo Clinic named professorships — the highest academic distinction for staff members at Mayo Clinic.
-Fewer than 3% of staff members receive this distinction.
+Mayo Clinic has recognized 11 new recipients of Mayo Clinic named professorships — the highest academic distinction for staff members at Mayo Clinic.

 These positions represent the pinnacle of medical achievement and excellence for Mayo Clinic physicians and scientists.
 A professorship signifies a staff member who fuels scientific discovery and invests in teaching and mentoring the next generation of leaders.